#openpavillon is a sociocultural construction site at the juncture of art and crafts.

 The basic principle is: everyone learns!
 Throughout the process, experts turn into students and vice-versa.
 Every member contributes their own life experiences to the various workshop sites.

-Examples of construction projects completed until now include an outdoor “culture kitchen” made of clay and wood, a community garden, a mobile stage, and in 2020 a “culture sailboat.” #openpavillon constantly evolves from new impulses and ideas that come from a growing learning community.
+Examples of construction projects completed until now include an outdoor “culture kitchen” made of clay and wood, a community garden, a mobile stage, and in 2021 a “culture sailboat.” #openpavillon constantly evolves from new impulses and ideas that come from a growing learning community.
+Out of that already emerged the city-wide workshop festival “Altenburg by the sea”, which has been nominated for the nationwide Innovation Award for Socioculture 2021.

 Let’s brainstorm about how #openpavillon can respond to your community needs